mopidy/mopidy/docs/extensiondev.rst

 your system.

-The example below also includes a couple of convenient tricks for reading the package version from the source code so that it it's just defined in a single place, and to reuse the README file as the long description of the package for the PyPI registration.
+The example below also includes a couple of convenient tricks for reading the package version from the source code so that it is defined in a single place, and to reuse the README file as the long description of the package for the PyPI registration.

 The package must have ``install_requires`` on ``setuptools`` and ``Mopidy``, in addition to any other dependencies required by your extension.
 The